manuelbickel/textility/README.md

 <a href="https://zenodo.org/badge/latestdoi/118602132"><img src="https://zenodo.org/badge/118602132.svg" alt="DOI"></a>
 # textility
 Collection of miscellaneous text utility functions for text processing or text mining.
-Mainly wrapper functions based on existing packages (`stringi`, `text2vec`, etc.) that have emerged from my personal use to speed up or customize specific tasks.
+Mainly wrapper functions that have emerged from my personal use to speed up or customize specific tasks.
+These fucntions leverage the potential of various existing packages, especially `text2vec` as well as others such as `stringi`, etc.

 Dependencies, etc. are not declared very well at the moment (depending on the use case the packages `text2vec`, `Matrix` as well as `slam`, `topicmodels`, `stm`, or `koRpus` should be installed) .
 Will be updated.